The TaylorMade SIM Max was the driver to buy in 2020. Is it still worth the investment some years later?

-If you’re the kind of golfer that likes to keep up with the latest and greatest, and you’re looking to spruce up your performance off the tee, then the TaylorMade SIM Max could be the driver for you.
-In TaylorMade SIM Max Driver Review, we’ll take a dive into the finer details of this club, and see if its performance measures up to TaylorMade’s promises of driving advancement.
+In this TaylorMade SIM Max Driver Review, we’ll dive into the details of this club and see if its performance measures up to TaylorMade’s promises of driving advancement.

 Naturally, the first thing we noticed about this driver was its great looks.
 The bottom of the head has been cleaned up a bit since its predecessor, and the dark, metallic colors come together to form a sharp, aesthetically pleasing design.

-In terms of performance, TaylorMade say that this driver is offering more forgiveness than ever before and that they have geometrically optimized the sole weight to further increase MOI.
+In terms of performance, TaylorMade says that this driver is offering more forgiveness than ever before and that they have geometrically optimized the sole weight to increase MOI further.
 The idea is that the swing will be more aerodynamic, thus faster.
-It has also been designed to offer slightly higher launch conditions than previous models.
+It has also offered slightly higher launch conditions than previous models.

-TaylorMade were pretty happy with the way the faces of the M drivers were working, and so no tangible changes have been made to the speed injected face twist technology.
-As we’ve come to expect, the ball rockets off the face, and it’s been specially designed to help you out when you strike the ball on parts of the face which usually causes problems.
+TaylorMade was pretty happy with how the faces of the M drivers were working, so no tangible changes have been made to the speed-injected face twist technology.
+As we’ve come to expect, the ball rockets off the face, and it’s been specially designed to help you out when you strike the ball on parts of the face that usually causes problems.
 It also sounds fantastic.

 Asymmetrical Weighted Sole

 SIM, which stands for Shape in Motion, is a concept that strives to improve the aerodynamics of the entire swing – in particular, the part of the swing where drivers experience the most drag.
-After extensive research, including the use of some sophisticated 3D tech, they came up with a solution.
+After extensive research, including using some sophisticated 3D tech, they devised a solution.

-They took the same weighted sole which was used on the M6, but instead placed it at a slight angle, making it asymmetrical.
+They took the same weighted sole used on the M6 but instead placed it at a slight angle, making it asymmetrical.
 According to TaylorMade, this is better equipped to serve the natural arc of a swing, whereas most drivers simply focus on speed in a straight line.

-It’s a very nuanced design, and if we’re being honest, it’s probably only going to make a difference at the highest level of the game.
+It’s a very subtle design, and if we’re being honest, it’s probably only going to make a difference at the game’s highest level.
 We did feel like our swings were slightly faster than usual, but that could have just been the placebo effect.

-Perhaps more importantly, this weighted sole provides a low CG, with the majority of the weight placed right at the rear of the head, providing higher launch conditions and aiding in forgiveness.
+Perhaps more importantly, this weighted sole provides a low CG, with most of the weight placed right at the rear of the head, providing higher launch conditions and aiding in forgiveness.

 Speed Injected Twist Face

-Making its return from the previous TaylorMade M models, the Speed Injected Twist Face technology is back to continue pushing driver faces to their legal limit of ball speed.
-It was a success the last time, and by its very nature, it legally can’t be optimised any further.
+Returning from the previous TaylorMade M models, the Speed Injected Twist Face technology is back to continue pushing driver faces to their legal limit of ball speed.
+It was a success the last time, and it legally can’t be optimized any further by its very nature.

-No doubt about it, this face is capable of generating some serious ball speeds, even on off-center hits.
-However, this technology is about more than just speed; the face has been ‘twisted’ to reinforce the parts of the face which typically play lousy shots, creating a highly forgiving driver.
-It might not be brand new, but this is a great piece of tech that’s always a joy to play with.
+No doubt, this face can generate some serious ball speeds, even on off-center hits.
+However, this technology is about more than just speed; the face has been ‘twisted’ to reinforce the parts of the face, which typically play lousy shots, creating a highly forgiving driver.
+It might not be brand new, but this great piece of tech is always a joy to play with.

 It’s also worth noting that the face of the SIM Max is 8% larger than that of the SIM; it’s clear that this driver has been designed to provide maximum forgiveness.

-It seems that TaylorMade have been doing some research in the cosmetics department as well as the performance optimization department.
-Though the looks of the SIM Max are somewhat related to those of the M models, they have, for all intents and purposes, received a bit of a makeover.
+It seems that TaylorMade has been doing some research in the cosmetics department and the performance optimization department.
+Though the looks of the SIM Max are somewhat related to those of the M models, they have received a bit of a makeover.

 The bottom of the head looks great, sure, but the top is where the real magic happens.
-The silver strip alongside the TaylorMade logo works as an effective alignment tool, while the grey-tinged, chalky, chrome carbon fiber crown provides a very sleek appearance.
+The silver strip alongside the TaylorMade logo is an effective alignment tool, while the grey-tinged, chalky, chrome carbon fiber crown provides a sleek appearance.
 Perfect if you want to make your playing partners jealous.

-After reading this TaylorMade SIM Max Driver Review you think that this might not quite be the right driver for you, not to worry.
+If, after reading the TaylorMade SIM Max Driver Reviews, you think that this might not quite be the right driver for you, not to worry.
 Here are a few worthy alternatives which you could check out.